 First things first, Diaz and Segal (who snags a co-writer screenplay credit, suggesting a great deal of ad-libbing) do their best with the material at hand and have the decency to look uncomfortable at times with the script.
 Neither, however, seems to have a problem with the nudity though and, God bless him, Segal has obviously cut out the carbs and hit the gym in preparation for this movie while Diaz looks better than she did in “Charlie’s Angels: Full Throttle” eleven years ago.

 Preferring to laugh at rather than with the subjects of its comedy robs the film of an honesty that films like this need if they are to succeed.
-The plot is desperately contrived and the stupid premise is wilfully ignorant of how the very technology it’s relentlessly pimping (Apple products!
+The plot is desperately contrived and the stupid premise is willfully ignorant of how the very technology it’s relentlessly pimping (Apple products!
 Apple products everywhere!) works.
 As a result, everything else just feels forced and clumsy.
 Surely a new record has been set for the lowest ratio of actual sexiness to number of nude/sex scenes?
+We weren’t expecting to see something akin to something on HD Sex Video, but still, a bit of sexiness wouldn’t have gone a miss.
 Even the trailered cameo of Rob Lowe as the would-be buyer of Annie’s blog descends into unfunny and credibility-stretching farce.

 There’s little else for the supporting cast to do: Rob Corddry is adequate in an undemanding best friend role and Ellie Kemper plays the same character she plays in every film and TV show she’s ever been in.
 Only an uncredited Jack Black and a near unrecognisable Jolene Blalock (“Star Trek: Enterprise”) genuinely raise some chuckles as the owners of the YouPorn website.